nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 Similar tickets: [NXDRIVE-2595](https://jira.nuxeo.com/browse/NXDRIVE-2595) and [NXDRIVE-2598](https://jira.nuxeo.com/browse/NXDRIVE-2598).

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2590](https://jira.nuxeo.com/browse/NXDRIVE-2590).

-### macOS Auto-Update Change
+### macOS Auto-Update

 By default, the app is installed in the `/Applications` folder.
 It implies several issues because that folder is protected and one needs to enter a password to apply changes.
 We found it blocked several users when the app is auto-updating itself.

-A better location for apps is the $HOME/Application folder.
+A better location for apps is the `$HOME/Application` folder.
 It is not password-protected and allows separate apps for all users from ones from the current user.

-Starting with Nuxeo Drive 5.1.1 the auto-updater will automatically move the app from /Applications to $HOME/Applications.
+Starting with Nuxeo Drive 5.1.1, the auto-updater will automatically move the app from `/Applications` to `$HOME/Applications`.
 It should be transparent for the user.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2163](https://jira.nuxeo.com/browse/NXDRIVE-2163)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2163](https://jira.nuxeo.com/browse/NXDRIVE-2163).

 ### Idempotent Requests